Channel 11 (Salta, Argentina)

 Canal 11 Salta (call sign LW 82 TV), branded as elonceTV, is a television station broadcasting on channel 11 in Salta, Salta Province, Argentina.
 It carries programs from Telefe and the bingo games from Canal Siete Jujuy and is owned by Televisión Litoral.
 Notionce, is the news center information service of the northwest of the interior of the country with 4 editions from Monday to Friday, the morning edition, from 07:00 to 09:00, the afternoon edition, after Corta por Lozano, the Central Edition, at 20:00, The Night Edition, at 00:00, and on the Weekends, the Salta newscast of the air media of the northwest of Argentina of the media group of Gustavo El Pulpo Scaglione, Notionce en la Mañana (morning newscast on Saturdays), Notionce Primera Edición (noon newscast on Saturdays), Notionce Segunda Edición (central newscast on Saturdays), Notionce a la Medianoche (early morning newscast, only on Saturdays), Notionce Previo (Morning Newscast on Sundays), Notionce Edición Uno (Noon Newscast of Los Sundays), Notionce Evening Edition (Sunday Afternoon Newscast), Notionce Second Edition (Sunday Central Newscast).
-It serves the provinces of Salta, Tucumán and Jujuy, as well as Buenos Aires Province, Autonomous City of Buenos Aires, Córdoba, Comodoro Rivadavia and Caleta Olivia.
+It serves the province of Salta.